Law

 The purpose of the course is two-fold:

-• to familiarise participants with emerging issues in the area of service of documents and taking of evidence, especially in light of the recent legislative amendments and the developments arising from the case law of the Court of Justice of the European Union;
+• to familiarise participants with emerging issues in the area of service of documents and taking of evidence, especially in light of the recent legislative amendments and the developments stemming from the case law of the Court of Justice of the European Union;

 • to shed light on the policy and legal considerations underlying this area of the law, including at the multilateral level.

-Course methodology
+Course methodology/highlights

 • the 2020 Regulations on Service of documents and Taking of evidence: novelties and challenges, including those arising from the digitalisation of justice;